H2CO3/Sparkling/doc/semantics.md

 `argc` is a special keyword that evaluates to an integer which is the number of arguments that the function in which the `argc` keyword is used was called with.

+§3.13.
+The `argv` keyword

+`argv` yields an array of which the n-th element is the n-th call-time argument of the function in which it is used.
+Array and argument indexing starts from 0.
+The `argv` array contains the declared, named arguments of the function, as well as any extra variadic arguments.
+If none of the arguments is `nil`, then the equality `sizeof argv == argc` holds.